MIRAFLORES · LIMA, PERU

-This district has been the center of tourism in the city for decades.
-Located on a gorgeous stretch of the Pacific coast, Miraflores has it all.
-It's a lively district with plenty of restaurants (two of the top 15 in the world) and nice walks along the coast.
-Whether you want something quiet or in a more happening area, you'll find it here.
-Another plus is that most of the hotels are located in areas where you can easily walk from one place to another and nothing within Miraflores is more than a 10 minute taxi ride away..
-It has something for everyone - surfing, cultural tours of pre-Incan temples, paragliding, food tours, shopping and even wifi-enabled public parks.
-Here's our breakdown.
+Miraflores has been the center of tourism in the city for decades.
+Located on a gorgeous stretch of the Pacific coast, this neighborhood has it all.
+It's a lively district with plenty of dining options (among the top restaurants in the world) and nice walks along the coast.
+Whether you want something quiet or activities in a more "happening" area, you'll find it here.
+Another bonus is that most of the hotels are located in areas where you can easily walk from one place to another, and nothing in Miraflores is more than a 10 minute taxi ride away.
+It has something for everyone: surfing, cultural tours of Lima that include visits to pre-Incan temples, paragliding, food tours, shopping, and even wifi-enabled public parks.
+Here's our breakdown

 Outdoor Attractions in Miraflores

 Emblematic Parks of Miraflores

 RESTAURANTS IN MIRAFLORES

 Miraflores has established itself as the mover and shaker of the foodie scene in Lima, until Barranco started gaining steam (which we'll cover below).
 Get your reservations squared away with plenty of time in advance as space is limited.
 However, if you prefer winging it, there is no shortage of options.
 Some of our favorites include: